f5devcentral/f5-agility-labs-xc/docs/class2/lab1.rst

 #.
 Note that the Remote Address has changed as well as the presence of a new X-Forwarded-For header.
-   The client information should have changed as you are now connecting first through the F5 ADN Regional Edge before being proxied the the application running the ACME Corp Azure environment.
-X-Forwarded-For details should match your client IP address.
+   The client information should have changed as you are now connecting first through the F5 ADN Regional Edge before being proxied to the application running the ACME Corp Azure environment.
+X-Forwarded-For details should match your workstation's IP address.

    |lab012|